- Toggle Section About

 All students must pass a set of doctoral-level comprehensive examinations covering the following areas: (1) psychological assessment and intervention, (2) integration of psychology and theology, and (3) ethics.

-These examinations are given twice annually and serve as the major means of evaluating a student's suitability to continue studies toward the doctorate.
+These examinations are scheduled annually and serve as the major means of evaluating a student's suitability to continue studies toward the doctorate.
 The examinations may be taken after completion of 75% (100 credits) of the course work and must be successfully completed prior to the Professional Qualifying Examination.

 Only one retake of the examination is allowed.
 The dates of the Comprehensive Examinations are specified in the Academic Calendar.